Jaystonian/Cartridges/Commodore-64/MONster64/readme.txt

 This project started when I took notice of KFF and started looking at STM32 schematics for all kinds of projects.
 Then I decided I wanted an M7 based card and not just an M4, and also on 2-layer PCB.

+Known issue: DOTclk needs to be level-translated to be used at PH0